Laboratoire-de-Chemoinformatique/SynPlanner/README.rst

 Currently, two tutorials are available:

-- | `General tutorial <https://colab.research.google.com/github/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/colab/general_tutorial.ipynb>`_ presents the full pipeline of SynPlanner starting from raw reaction data and resulting in ready-to-use retrosynthetic planning.
-  | *This tutorial can be used for training retrosynthetic models on custom data from scratch.*
+- `Retrosynthetic planning <https://colab.research.google.com/github/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/colab/retrosynthetic_planning.ipynb>`_ can be used for retrosynthetic planning of any target molecule with pre-trained retrosynthetic models and advanced analysis of the search tree.
-- | `Planning tutorial <https://colab.research.google.com/github/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/colab/retrosynthetic_planning.ipynb>`_ presents the ready-to-use retrosynthetic planning in SynPlanner.
-  | *This tutorial can be used for retrosynthetic planning for custom target molecules with pretrained retrosynthetic models that can downloaded from SynPlanner.*
+- `SynPlanner benchmarking <https://colab.research.google.com/github/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/colab/planning_benchmarking.ipynb>`_ can be used for retrosynthetic planning of many target molecules for benchmarking or comparison analysis.

 Jupyter
 =============================